Nairi Stadium: Overview

-Alashkert Stadium was built and opened in 1960 as Nairi Stadium, within the frames of the expansion of the Shengavit District, known as Spandaryan raion during that period.
+Nairi Stadium was built and opened in 1960 within the frames of the expansion of the Shengavit District, known as Spandaryan raion during that period.

-With a capacity of 6,850 spectators, Alashkert Stadium is the home ground of FC Alashkert (formerly based in Martuni) of the Armenian Premier League.
+With a capacity of 6,850 spectators, the stadium was home to FC Alashkert (formerly based in Martuni) of the Armenian Premier League between 2013 and 2024.
 It became the property of the club in February 2013.
 By the end of the year, the old pitch was replaced with a new natural turf in accordance with the international standards.